DavidAmunga/krapin/README.md

 # KRA PIN Manager

-A secure offline web application for managing KRA (Kenya Revenue Authority) PINs.
+An offline web application for storing your KRA PINs
 ## Features

 - Store and manage multiple KRA PINs